brenobaptista/blog/src/posts/working-with-images-from-terminal-using-imagemagick.md

 To exercise your skills with ImageMagick, write a bash script that automatically adds a watermark to photos.
 Have fun!

 BTW, the equivalent of ImageMagick for video and audio is called [FFmpeg](https://ffmpeg.org/).
-You can use it to record your screen or webcam, convert videos into different formats, make simple edits etc.
+You can use it to record your screen or webcam, convert videos into different formats, or even make simple edits.